 Apple provides three labels for this metric.
 These are:

-- OK, meaning, you do not have a risk of falling in the next 12 months
+- OK, meaning you do not have a risk of falling in the next 12 months

 - Low, meaning you are at an increased risk of falling in the next 12 months and

-It is important to keep in mind that these notifications mean that you’re more likely to fall overall, not that you’re about to fall in that moment.
+It is important to remember that these notifications mean that you’re more likely to fall overall, not that you’re about to fall in that moment.

 This is an important detail.
-If your score is low and you start performing some of the suggested exercises, you can monitor changes to your walking steadiness score on a weekly basis.
+If your score is low and you start performing some of the suggested exercises, you can monitor changes to your walking steadiness score every week.

-Walking Steadiness Score Low or very Low?
+Walking Steadiness Score low or very low?

 As per Apple, the low or very low walking steadiness score notifications mean that you’re more likely to fall overall, not that you’re about to fall in that moment.

-That being said Apple provides the following resources that a user can leverage to improve their score.
+That being said, Apple provides the following resources that a user can leverage to improve their score.

-- Tap on ‘Browse‘ at the bottom of the Health screen
+- Tap on ‘Browse‘ at the bottom of the Health screen.

 - Improving this requires the following exercises as outlined by Apple in this section.